RasmusEdvardsen/SubredditBattleRoyale/README.md

 - [x] Add d3.js to frontend
 - [x] Add 'Browser' to Browser box in architecture diagram
 - [x] burn/purchase tokens number picker
-- [ ] Add a text detailing the rules of subreddit battle royale
+- [x] Add a text detailing the rules of subreddit battle royale
-- [ ] fix layout
+- [ ] fix layout (bubblecloud take all horizontal space, use flex for other things)
 - [ ] Ads/marketing
 - [ ] If succesful, host with app-service or static web app or whatever that allows 'https://subredditbattleroyale.com' as domain name (static website only allows subdomains)